Did you know you may be eligible to receive financial help with expenses directly related to domestic violence?

 Connecticut’s Victim Compensation Program is for victims of crimes that were committed within the geographic bounds of the state.

-Please reach out to Paola at email@example.com to learn more about the Victim Compensation Program and for assistance with completing an application.
+Please call our office at 203-588-9100 to learn more about the Victim Compensation Program and for assistance with completing an application.